hhgsharish/Grafana-Prom-Setup/README.md

 **Setting Up Grafana and Prometheus for Kubernetes Monitoring on AWS with NodePort**

-I'll guide you through setting up Prometheus and Grafana using NodePort instead of LoadBalancer for your AWS Kubernetes cluster.
+This guide will help you through setting up Prometheus and Grafana using NodePort for your AWS Kubernetes cluster.
-This is a good choice when you want to avoid the additional cost of an AWS load balancer.

 **Prerequisites**